parj/AddOnJavaAntTasks/README.md

 Sample gradle build script can be viewed here - https://gist.github.com/parj/5474558

+# Using AddOnJavaAntTasks on ANT
+Ensure you have downloaded the *AntDav jar* and placed that in your $ANT_HOME/lib

 ## AntDav
-Ensure you have downloaded the *AntDav jar* and placed that in your $ANT_HOME/lib

-Requires JackRabbit Stand Alone jar - http://jackrabbit.apache.org/downloads.html if you are doing development and would like to run the unit tests.
+> Requires JackRabbit Stand Alone jar - http://jackrabbit.apache.org/downloads.html if you are doing development and would like to run the unit tests.

+### Getting Started
 In your ant build.xml declare the custom tasks:

     <taskdef name="pull" classname="uk.co.firstzero.webdav.Pull" />
     <taskdef name="push" classname="uk.co.firstzero.webdav.Push" />

-To use:
+### Task Examples
     <!-- Example of pushing file(s) to webdav -->
     <push url="http://localhost:9090/repository/default"
           user="admin"